Oharaimachi

 Google Maps

-Oharaimachi is close to Ise’s Inner Shrine.
-The nearest station is Kintetsu Isuzugawa, about 2.3 km away—a 30-minute walk or 6-minute bus ride to Naiku-mae.
+Oharaimachi is located near Ise’s Inner Shrine (Naikū).
+The nearest station is Kintetsu Isuzugawa, about 2.3 km away, which is approximately a 30-minute walk or a 6-minute bus ride to Naiku-mae.

-You can also take a 15-minute Mie Kotsu bus from Iseshi or Ujiyamada Station and get off at Naiku-mae or Jingu Kaikan-mae.
+You can also take a 15-minute Mie Kotsu bus from either Iseshi Station or Ujiyamada Station and get off at Naiku-mae or Jingu Kaikan-mae.

 Resources